-Serving as CEO of Imagination for the last 22 years and working with dozens of associations, Jim Meyers has seen a thing or two about what it takes to future-proof an organization.
-The agency—about 100 strong with offices in Chicago and Washington, D.C.—produces strategic, creative, integrated content marketing programs that help associations increase membership, deepen engagement, and deliver results on short- and long-term business objectives.
+Serving as CEO of Imagination since 1994 and working with dozens of associations, Jim Meyers has seen a thing or two about what it takes to future-proof an organization.
+The agency produces strategic, creative, integrated content marketing programs that help associations increase membership, deepen engagement, and deliver results on short- and long-term business objectives.
 In this interview, Meyers focuses on the long-term business objective important to all association publishing teams: survival.

 It comes down to how to best position your association to serve members.
 How does your association become a disrupter, get there first with inside information, bring real context in a personalized communication platform?
 The goal is for members to get quality information that they can only get from you.

 Q: What about delivery of that content and timing?
 There are so many variables to figure out.

 A: Omnichannel content brings a new cadence and frequency.
 Don’t rely on what you’ve done in the past.
 There’s competition everywhere.
 Associations have to disrupt their traditional ways of communicating with members.

 You need to centralize your content strategy—no silos, no separate marketing budgets.
 Associations need an overall communications/marketing strategy.

 Q: And now to myopia — not a word you hear everyday.

 A: It means lack of foresight, insight and imagination.
 It’s operating business-as-usual and failing to look at what’s happening around you, what’s coming down the road.
 Associations have to use their imaginations to successfully address demographic, economic and social changes.

 Q: So, what do you see coming down the road?